Mahanoy Area School District v. B.L.: Background

 Brandi Levy was a ninth-grade student and junior varsity (JV) cheerleader at Mahanoy Area High School, a public secondary school operated by the Mahanoy Area School District, covering the area in and around Mahanoy City in Schuylkill County, Pennsylvania.
 In addition to cheering at football, basketball, and wrestling matches, her obligations as a cheerleader included raising additional funding for the squad from the community.
 As a condition of being a cheerleader, she was required to sign a code of conduct that required squad members to show respect for their teammates, coaches, the school, teachers, and other schools' cheerleaders; the rule also forbade the use of profanity.
 Another rule forbade cheerleaders from posting "negative information" about "cheerleading, cheerleaders or coaches" on the Internet.
 The code had been written by previous cheerleading coaches and approved by the school board.

 Near the end of the 2016–17 academic year, Levy tried out for the next year's cheerleading squad.
 She hoped to make the varsity squad, but the two coaches, both teachers in the district, found her only good enough for the JV squad.
 An eighth-grader at the tryouts, meanwhile, made the varsity squad.

 The following weekend, Levy and a friend commiserated about the apparent unfairness of this at the Cocoa Hut, a convenience store in downtown Mahanoy City where students often socialized.
 Using Levy's smartphone, the two took a selfie with middle fingers raised and posted it to her Snapchat account with the text "fuck school fuck softball fuck cheer fuck everything".
-A followup Snap expressed their frustration about being kept on the JV squad while the incoming freshman girl made varsity; they believed they were being treated unfairly.
-Levy sent the two Snaps to a group of approximately 250 friends, many of whom were fellow students, and some of them were cheerleaders themselves.
+A followup Snap expressed their frustration about being kept on the JV squad while the incoming freshman girl made the varsity squad; they believed they were being treated unfairly.
+Levy sent the two Snaps to a group of approximately 250 friends, many of whom were fellow students, and some of whom were cheerleaders themselves.

 The Snap itself self-deleted in a short period of time, but one of Levy's teammates took a screenshot.
 One of those teammates was the daughter of one of the coaches, and had herself been suspended from cheering at a few games after she had posted disparaging remarks online about another school's cheerleading uniforms.
 By the time school resumed the following week, the screenshot had been widely shared among students, especially the cheerleaders.
 Some who had seen it came to the cheerleading coaches "visibly upset" by the Snap over the next few days.
 At the end of the week one of the coaches pulled Levy out of class to inform her that she was suspended from cheerleading for the next year as a result of her Snap.
 Levy's parents appealed the suspension to the school board, which upheld it.